 - Domestic violence

-These issues may trigger your anxiety, and can be quite difficult to talk about.
-Marriage counseling can help by providing you with the tools to manage the situation, so that your relationship does not need to end up in divorce.
+These issues may trigger your anxiety and can be quite challenging to talk about.
+Marriage counseling can help by providing you with the tools to manage the situation so that your relationship does not need to end up in divorce.

 What happens during marriage counseling?

-At the start of your first session, your therapist will likely go over the basics, and prepare you and your partner for future counseling sessions.
-They will ask for your emergency contact information and inform you of how their counseling will work.
+At the start of your first session, your therapist will likely review the basics and prepare you and your partner for future counseling sessions.
+They will ask for your emergency contact information and inform you how their counseling will work.

-Together with the psychologist, you and your partner will outline the basics of the problems you’re facing.
-This is also known as an intake interview, and will also occur during the first session.
+Together with the psychologist, you and your partner will outline the basics of your problems.
+This is also an intake interview and will occur during the first session.